Jontom01/NarrativeMapper/README.md

 Ever wonder what stories are dominating Reddit, Twitter, or any corner of the internet?
 NarrativeMapper clusters similar online discussions and uses OpenAI’s GPT to summarize the dominant narratives, tone, and sentiment.
 Built for researchers, journalists, analysts, and anyone trying to make sense of the chaos.

-- Extracts dominant narratives from messy text data
+Extracts dominant narratives from messy text data:

+- Embeds messages

-- Clusters similar posts using embeddings + UMAP + HDBSCAN
+- Clusters embeddings

-- Summarizes each cluster with GPT
+- Summarizes clusters with GPT

-- Analyzes sentiment per narrative
+- Analyzes sentiments of clusters

-- Plug-and-play pipeline: **CLI**, class-based, or functional
+Packages it all together in clean functional, class-based, and command line interfaces.

 <details>
 <summary><strong>Click to view actual models and algorithms</strong></summary>